A working model of the world

 Lenders

-Developed and presented in partnership with UNSW Galleries, Sydney Australia, the Sheila C. Johnson Design Center, Parsons School of Design, The New School, New York, USA and The Curators’ Department, Sydney, Australia.
+Developed and presented in partnership with UNSW Galleries, Sydney Australia; the Sheila C. Johnson Design Center, Parsons School of Design, The New School, New York, USA; and The Curators’ Department, Sydney, Australia.
 The exhibition will be shown in New York from Sep-Dec 2017.

-In each venue the exhibition actively engages with staff and students, using the gallery as a site of cross-disciplinary research and teaching.
+'A Working Model of the World' is curated specifically for university galleries.
+It is designed to draw from and to draw together research from across the university, including science, sociology, architecture, art and economics.
+In each venue, the exhibition actively engages with staff and students, using the gallery as a site of cross-disciplinary research and teaching.
 It demonstrates the unique role university galleries can play in engaging audiences (both within and without the university) in research and knowledge production.

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

-Block Printing Workshop with Emily Floyd
+Kesh Letterpress: Block Printing Workshop with Emily Floyd

-Artist Emily Floyd and Michael Kempson of Cicada Press lead a workshop to create original prints using Floyd’s specially created typeface for Ursula K. Le Guin's invented Kesh alphabet.
+Exhibiting artist Emily Floyd and Michael Kempson of Cicada Press lead a workshop to create original prints using Floyd’s specially created typeface for Ursula K. Le Guin's invented Kesh alphabet.

-Curators’ Floor Talk
+Curatorial Tour & Floor Talk

-Thursday 11 May, 4-4.45pm
+4pm Thursday 11 May, UNSW Galleries

 Modelling Knowledge: University Galleries as Spaces to Think

-Thursday 11 May, 5-6pm
+5pm Thursday 11 May, UNSW Galleries

-A keynote lecture by Prof. Radhika Subramaniam, Director/Chief Curator, Sheila C. Johnson Design Center, Parsons School of Design/The New School, New York.
+A keynote lecture by Prof. Radhika Subramaniam, Director/Chief Curator, Sheila C. Johnson Design Center, Parsons School of Design/The New School, New York, exploring the role of university galleries in the research and cultural landscape.

 Re-Working the Model

 We think of models as instructional objects and intriguing miniatures, but rarely do we pause to consider the invisible models that influence our daily life.
-Join UNSW Galleries and Makerspace for Re-Working the Model, an evening of interventions to help us re-think the models that shape our world.
+UNSW Galleries and Makerspace present 'Re-Working the Model', an evening of interventions to help us re-think the models that shape our world.
+Developed by students as part of a Curatorial Studio in the Master of Curating and Cultural Leadership program, UNSW Art & Design.

-The Future of the Model
+Keynote: The Future of the Model

+This keynote by Prof. Sarah Kenderdine takes you on a journey into the future of museums, where digital models are changing our understanding of aura, authenticity and authorship, and even changing age-old models of experience itself.
 Following the lecture, experience immersive screenings of a diverse range of digital models from multi-dimensional fractals to pathways of disease inside a single human cell at the Expanded Perception and Interaction Centre (EPICentre).

-How we Teach and Learn with Models
+How We Teach and Learn with Models